top of page

 Read more

-NEW WINES IN TEMPORARY ASSORTMENT THAT WERE TASTED DURING AUGUST AND SEPTEMBER 2023 (17-09-2023 by Nenad Jelisic)
+NEW WINES IN REGULAR ASSORTMENT SEPTEMBER 2024 (18-10-2024 by Nenad Jelisic)

-See all 20 wines
+See all 18 wines

-NEW WINES IN REGULAR ASSORTMENT MARCH AND JUNE 2023 (10-08-2023 by Nenad Jelisic)
+NEW WINES IN REGULAR ASSORTMENT JUNE 2024 (27-08-2024 By Nenad Jelisic)

-NJ Wines has tasted all Systembolaget's new wines in regular assortment March and June 2023.
+NJ Wines has tasted all Systembolaget's new wines in regular assortment June 2024.
 The wines got the following points (Note that the wines are arranged in alphabetical order, that the wines that have got more than 3,0 NJP, if any, are presented or will be presented under "Make sure to try these wines, wines that have got at least 3,5 NJP of possible 5,0 NJP", that NV = non-vintage wine, that Systembolaget = a government owned chain of all liquor stores in Sweden and that NJ Wines does not taste wines from Boxes, Paper-packaging and PET-bottles because NJ Wines believes that these types of packaging destroy the wonderful wine culture.
 The Boxes also make people drink much more than they should.):

-See all 25 wines
+See all 19 wines

 Make sure to try these wines, wines that have got at least 3,5 NJP of possible 5,0 NJP